aleciceri/Challenge1/README.md

 ## MuParser
   Here I have implemented the algorithm Armijo using GetPot for the definition of parameters and function and MuParser to define the function and the Gradient, seen as 2 separate functions grad1 and grad2.
 This code is not general with respect to the dimensions of the point and the number of variables of the function, it is done for the case of a function from $\mathbb{R}^2$ to $\mathbb{R}$.
 The other codes are general, given that the dimension of the given initial point and the number of variables of the function are equal.

+  In the file dataGetPot you find all the parameters you can change for the algorithm.

+## Adam
+  Here I have Implemented the Adam algorithm (taken from https://arxiv.org/pdf/1412.6980) using GetPot for the definition of parameters and function and MuParser to define the function and the Gradient, seen as 2 separate functions grad1 and grad2.
+This code is not general with respect to the dimensions of the point and the number of variables of the function, it is done for the case of a function from $\mathbb{R}^2$ to $\mathbb{R}$.

-  In the file dataGetPot you find all the paramters you can change for the algorithm.
+  In the file dataGetPot you find all the parameters you can change for the algorithm.

-### Warnings for MuParser:
+### Warnings for MuParser and Adam:
   - In order to use MuParser I included ../../../../../pacs-examples/Examples/include in makefile, it may need to be changed to adapt to your folder, and the same holds for the library folder ../../../Examples/pacs-examples/Examples/lib, always in makefile
   - before running make I had to run 'export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/ale/PACS/Examples/pacs-examples/Examples/lib' on the terminal, also this may need to be changed according to your folder initialization